qfpl/intro-to-reflex-brisjs/talk/slides/virtual-dom.md

 ##

-The virtual DOM is a data type that models the DOM, allow with efficienct diff and patch operations
+The virtual DOM is a data type that models the DOM, allow with efficient diff and patch operations

 ##